REGULAR SAVING AND INVESTING

 How to Save

-Saving is undoubtedly good financial practice, but not many people know how to save effectively.
+Saving is undoubtedly good financial practice, but few people know how to save effectively.
 Make sure you have these in place:

 - Curbing unnecessary costs